 It's important to be aware that, just as there are differing levels of professionalism among companies in other lines of work, the level of professionalism with which language agencies operate may differ greatly among agencies.

 Choose the agencies you apply to carefully.
 Find out as much as you can about each one before you apply.

 Word of mouth matters.

 Talk to other interpreters you know and trust or consult with the chairs (president, vice president, and secretary) of your local interpreters' association.
 Ask them if they've worked for or know anything about the agencies you're considering applying to.
+Better yet, ask them if they can recommend specific agencies to you.
 The best agencies I've worked for were recommended to me by fellow interpreters.